fpiem/microservices-practice/README.md

 ### TODO List

 - [X] fix snake case in application.yml files
-- [] remove pairs of application.yml
 - [] how to deploy the whole thing? docker-compose?
 - [X] userId should be an ObjectId, separate from email
 - [X] users should be able to cancel their own order
-- [] admin should be able to do anything / change status of any order that's not been delivered
 - [] alarms and emails - requires adding an admin to the warehouse
 - [] alarms - aggiungere un check dopo le modifiche sulla quantitá per vedere se é scesa sotto la soglia di allarme
 - [X] check quantitá di prodotti nel carrello quando si va da catalog ad order